Dicodes No. 6 - Water Transfer Edition

 The body is made from anodized aluminum, available in (3) water transfer colors with a stainless steel top & bottom cap.
 It features a top mounted OLED display and a three button operation to easily scroll through the menu with one hand for selecting the desired program.
 For a mod packed with so many features, it is an easy menu to navigate.

-The Dani Box is precision machined in Germany and backed by a two year warranty on the electronics*.
+The Dicodes No. 6 s precision engineered in Germany for performance and safety, backed by a two-year warranty on the electronics*.

 “DICODES.
 There is no substitute, why settle for anything less!”